Oil print on paper

 The following text comes from the catalogue for the exhibition Tirohanga Whānui.

-In this image, Māori are clearly represented according to the prevailing stereotype of Rousseau’s Noble Savage despite the fact that it was already being questioned in missionary literature.
-The mountain, obviously Taranaki or Mount Egmont as it was known at the time to Pākehā, was wrongly described as Mount Edgecombe.
+In this image, Māori are clearly represented according to the prevailing stereotype of the ‘noble savage’, despite the fact that it was already being questioned in missionary literature.
+The mountain, obviously Taranaki, or Mount Egmont as it was known at the time to Pākehā, was wrongly described as Mount Edgecombe.

 This is a somewhat fanciful image of an historical event.
-In 1841 the Rev. John Waterhouse, General Superintendent of the Methodist South Sea Mission, arrived from Māngungu, Hokianga on the beach at New Plymouth, Taranaki, with the missionary Rev. Charles Creed and Mrs Creed.
-Also with them was a Māori teacher, John Leigh Tutu who had converted to Christianity a decade earlier.
+In 1841, Rev. John Waterhouse, General Superintendent of the Methodist South Sea Mission, arrived from Māngungu, Hokianga, on the beach at New Plymouth, Taranaki, with the missionary Rev. Charles Creed and Mrs Creed.
+Also with them was a Māori teacher, John Leigh Tutu, who had converted to Christianity a decade earlier.